-There will be a total of eight quizzes and short-response questions throughout the quarter.
+There will be a total of six graded quizzes, exercises, short responses, etc. during class throughout the quarter.
 Unexcused late submissions will not be accepted.
+The lowest score will not count toward the final grade.

-Final paper (30%)
+Final paper (40%)

 The final paper, not to exceed ten, double-spaced pages, will give you an opportunity to explore one of the themes of the course in greater depth and will be based on secondary literature.
 We will discuss your paper ideas in class throughout the quarter.
-A one-page draft of your thesis statement and outline is due before class on Wednesday, February 26th via Canvas.
-The final paper is due on or before 5:00pm, Monday, March 16th, via Canvas.
+A one-page draft of your thesis statement and outline is due before class on Tuesday, May 18th via Canvas.
+The final paper is due on or before 5:00pm, Wednesday, June 9th, via Canvas.
 Unexcused late papers will be marked down 0.1 point per day.

 Deadline extensions are permitted in emergencies or extenuating circumstances with permission of the professor.
-Also, make sure you are familiar with the norms of academic honesty. (http://www.polisci.washington.edu/Dept\and\Univ\Policies.pdf)